istrupin/TypeTraversalConverter/README.md

 For example, the server and client both know about "Food", "Fruit", and "Carrot" objects.
 Then, the server adds a "Pepper" object to its domain, and the client does not receive the update.
 If the client received a "Pepper" object from the server, rather than breaking serialization, it should receive a "Vegetable" object.

 This is done through enum to type mapping and a ':' separated hierarchy string.

+There is an added benefit of averting the risk point in serialization described [here](https://media.blackhat.com/bh-us-12/Briefings/Forshaw/BH_US_12_Forshaw_Are_You_My_Type_WP.pdf) and [here](https://stackoverflow.com/questions/39565954/typenamehandling-caution-in-newtonsoft-json) since it does not rely on the automatic $type handling.